openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-menu-menu.md

 > **Note:**
 >
-> If the sum of the horizontal radii exceeds the menu width or the sum of the vertical radii exceeds the menu height, the default border radius value for the menu will be applied to all four corners.
+> If the sum of the two horizontal border radii exceeds the menu width, or the sum of the two vertical border radii exceeds the menu height, the menu will use the default border radius value for all four corners.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full